ljquanlab/DTA-GTOmega/README.md

 ```

 Then please check https://github.com/yelujiang/OmegaFeatures to generate features.
 Or we upload the preprocessed features to the drive.
+Download them and move them into ./data folder.

 Davis_omega: Node features + edges features (40 GB)
 - https://pan.baidu.com/s/1BBbETPfRAmr6c4QY8waLJA